babashka/babashka/doc/dev.md

 particular company or niche audience, adding it behind a feature flag is still a possibility.
 This is currently the case for `next.jdbc` and the `PostgresQL` and `HSQLDB` database drivers.
-Companies interested in these features can compile an instance of babashka themselves, instead of using the standard distributed version.
+Companies interested in these features can compile an instance of babashka for their internal use.

 ### Adding classes